lemarcudal/MFMIS/README.md

         testCompile 'junit:junit:4.12'
     }

-Above are the versions needed for the app to work properly.
+Above are the versions needed for the app to properly.
+For the database part of the app, you will need to pull my php and mysql files in my other repositories.